yscheng33/LTR-Wiener/README.md

-# Code for: Longitudinal Threshold Regression for Time-to-event Data: with Applications to Wiener Processes
+# R Code for Longitudinal Threshold Regression for Time-to-event Data: with Applications to Wiener Processes

 This repository contains the R scripts used for the paper "Longitudinal Threshold Regression for Time-to-event Data: with Applications to Wiener Processes" submitted to Stats.